Pre-requisites for Applying for Family Reunion Visa for Germany:

 - Carefully read the requirements of Embassy for Family reunion.
 If any question arises, call embassy to get an answer.
 Don’t rely blindly on the info collected from here and there.

-- Some people I talked to have made mistake while getting online appointment.
+- Some people, I talked to have made mistake while getting online appointment.
 You made a mistake in name, passport number or email address than most probably you will not be able to submit documents on that day.
 In my experience, if you decide to take an appointment for family reunion, you normally get it after 4 to 6 weeks.
-So missing an appointment can be source of further delay.
+So missing an appointment can be source of further delay, especially for applying for Family Reunion Visa for Germany from Pakistan.

 - The interview by lawyer or at embassy may involve basic questions from your spouse about you.
 Newly married; make sure he/she has all the basic info about you.